-seconds in order to p to the tamper.
+Set the pre-event to 40 seconds in order to capture events leading up to the tamper.

 - 1. Keep the pre-event recording size small.
 For example, do not select 2MP JPEG images at 25fps. - 2.
 Set a recording on the analytics channel to keep the database footprint to a minimum.